-Communications with judicial tribunals or an administrative panel can impact the outcome a case or controversy.
-The ethical rules governing these communications are complex – with whom may you communicate, when and in what form – and can easily lead to ethical pitfalls.
+Communications with judicial tribunals or an administrative panel can impact the outcome of a case or controversy.
+The ethical rules governing these communications are complex – with whom may you communicate, when and in what form – and can it easily lead to ethical pitfalls.
 Attorneys must zealously represent their clients, but to what extent can they remain silent about unfavorable facts or not disclosure certain elements of adverse law, including unpublished case law?
 What standards of knowledge under the ethics rules must attorneys satisfy in their communications with tribunals?
 And when do communications with or a relationship with the judge trigger judicial disqualification?
 This program will answer these and other questions, and provide you with a real world guide to the ethical pitfalls of communications with judicial and administrative tribunals.

 - Ethics of communicating with judicial and administrative law tribunals